babiaxr/aframe-babia-components/docs/others/STACK.md

 ### City tree data format

 The city visualization has an special data format, a tree with the districts and the buildings (as leaf nodes).
-To produce this data-set there is a new component called **treegenerator** (name WIP) that will select a field of the data-set (list) and will split it with a char, building a tree with the file splitted.
+To produce this data-set there is a new component called **treebuilder** (name WIP) that will select a field of the data-set (list) and will split it with a char, building a tree with the file splitted.

 Example for spliting a "path" field by the "/" character.